mjdanielson/University-of-Buffalo/Labs/Choropleth-Map/Choropleth-Map.md

 * [Create a style](https://docs.mapbox.com/help/how-mapbox-works/map-design/#how-map-styles-work) for a basemap.
 * [Add data](https://www.mapbox.com/help/uploads/) to a style
 * [Manage and edit layers](https://www.mapbox.com/studio-manual/reference/styles/#style-editor) in your style
-* Create a web map with basic interactivity
+* Create a web map
+* Adding a legend
+* Adding basic interactivity to your map

 ## Software requirements